juanbkm/donor2019/content/modalities/trust-funds/single-partner-trust-funds.md

 ---
-title: "Single Partner Trust Funds"
+title: "Single-Partner Trust Funds"
 date: 2020-05-24T18:04:10+08:00
-main_image:
+main_image: images/modalities/sptf.jpg
 pageid: dr-sptf
 summary: |
   ADB is a trustee of 18 active single-partner trust funds, with contributions from Australia, Canada, People’s Republic of China, Denmark, France, Ireland, Japan, Republic of Korea, and Spain.

-  Of the $181 commitment by trust funds, $68 million (38%) were from single-partner trust funds.
+  Of the $181 million allocated by trust funds, $58 million (32%) were from single-partner trust funds.
 The trust funds with new projects in 2019 are:

-chart: sptf-chart.png
+chart:
 tf:
   - item:
     type: single